Assyrians: Pre-Christian history

 In the traditions of the Assyrian Church of the East, they are descended from Abraham's grandson, Dedan son of Jokshan, progenitor of the ancient Assyrians.
 However, there is no other historical basis for this assertion.
 The Hebrew Bible does not directly mention it, and there is no mention in Assyrian records, which date as far back as the 25th century BC.
 What is known is that Ashur-uballit I overthrew the Mitanni c.
 1365 BC and the Assyrians benefited from this development by taking control of the eastern portion of Mitanni territory and later annexing Hittite, Babylonian, Amorite and Hurrian territories.
 The rise and rule of the Middle Assyrian Empire (14th to 10th century BC) spread Assyrian culture, people and identity across northern Mesopotamia.

-The Neo-Assyrian Empire (c.
-911–609 BC) was the most powerful and expansive phase of Assyrian civilization, ruling the largest empire yet assembled at that time, stretching from Mesopotamia to Egypt and the Levant.
-At its height, it was the strongest military power in the world, pioneering advanced tactics, siege warfare, and administrative systems that influenced future empires.
+By the late eighth century BC, Assyria had become the largest and most formidable empire yet established, with the most powerful army assembled up to that time and pioneering military techniques—including cavalry and advanced siege equipment—that influenced warfare for more than two millennia.
+Its success relied not only on military strength but also on a highly efficient bureaucracy and a vast administrative and trade network stretching from the Persian Gulf to Egypt.

-However, the empire's decline was gradual, caused by imperial overstretch, internal instability, and resistance from vassal states.
-The Babylonians and Medes formed an alliance and captured Nineveh in 612 BC, and after a final defeat at Harran in 609 BC, the empire fell.
-Despite this, Assyrian culture and administrative practices influenced the subsequent Babylonian and Persian empires.
+The excessive expansion of the Assyrian Empire, combined with internal conflict during the reign of Ashurbanipal and the widespread resentment provoked by its oppressive rule, significantly undermined the state's stability and strength.
+The Babylonians and Medes formed an alliance and captured Nineveh in 612 BC.
+After a final defeat at Harran in 609 BC, the empire fell.
+Despite this, Assyria's culture and administrative practices influenced the subsequent Babylonian and Persian empires.

 The Assyrian people, after the fall of the Neo-Assyrian Empire in 609 BC, were under the control of the Neo-Babylonian Empire and later, the Persian Empire, which consumed the entire Neo-Babylonian or "Chaldean" Empire in 539 BC.
 Assyrians became front line soldiers for the Persian Empire under Xerxes I, playing a significant role in the Battle of Marathon under Darius I in 490 BC.
 However, Herodotus, whose Histories are the primary source of information about that battle, makes no mention of Assyrians in connection with it.

 Despite the influx of foreign elements, the presence of Assyrians is confirmed by the worship of the god Ashur.
 References to the name survive into the 3rd century AD.
 The Greeks, Parthians, and Romans had a relatively low level of integration with the local population in Mesopotamia, which allowed their cultures to survive.
 Semi-independent kingdoms influenced by Assyrian culture (Hatra, Adiabene, Osroene) and perhaps semi-autonomous Assyrian vassal states (Assur) sprung up in the east under Parthian rule, lasting until conquests by the Sasanian Empire in the region in the 3rd century AD.